Federal Skilled Worker Program (FSWP)

-The Federal Skilled Worker Program (FSWP) is one of Canada’s main immigration streams for individuals with foreign work experience who want to settle permanently in Canada.
+The Federal Skilled Worker Program (FSWP) is one of Canada’s main immigration pathways for skilled workers with foreign work experience who want to become permanent residents.
+Managed through the Express Entry system, the FSWP selects candidates based on education, work experience, language skills, and other key factors.

 Who Are Skilled Workers?